gamechanger/dusty/docs/specs/app-specs.md

 repo: github.com/gamechanger/app1
 repo: /Users/dusty/app1
 ```
-This repo key is used to specify a local or remote github repo where the code for the app lives.
+This repo key is used to specify a local or remote GitHub repo where the code for the app lives.

 ### mount
 ```